copyl-sys/ternary-stack/README.md

 ---

-> This system is experimental and radical by design.
+> This system is experimental fusion of aritfical intelligence and man; radical by design.
 Expect recursion, entropy, and AI-native decisions.

 ---